-Some cities could be left behind on lead pipe replacements
+The race to replace lead pipes is leaving some communities behind

-ST. LOUIS (AP) — In many cities, no one knows where the lead pipes lie underground.
-That’s important because lead pipes contaminate drinking water.
-After the lead crisis in Flint, officials in Michigan accelerated efforts to locate their pipes, a first step toward removal.
+ST. LOUIS (AP) — In many cities, no one knows where water-contaminating lead pipes lie underground.
+After the lead crisis in Flint, officials in Michigan accelerated efforts to locate and remove their pipes.

 But other places are moving more slowly.